Outsourcing RPA Project Work to 3rd Parties

 - RPA project work is primarily done by an internal team, although we have used a vendor to augment our staff for a couple of months.

 - We are utilizing our outsourcing partner for RPAs.
-We have over 40 bots up and running, and they have built and oversee the process end-to-end.
-When the bots go down, it takes a very long time to get it back up again.
+We have over 40 bots up and running, and they have built and overseen the process end-to-end.
+When the bots go down, it takes a very long time to get them back up again.

 What approach does your company take to outsourcing RPA work to 3rd parties?
 If you have outsourced, what is your level of satisfaction with the vendor(s) that you selected?